National Institutes of Health

 - The primary NIH organization for research on Hidradenitis Suppurativa is the National Institute of Arthritis and Musculoskeletal and Skin Diseases

-Hidradenitis suppurativa (HS) is a chronic disease of a type of sweat gland.
+Hidradenitis suppurativa (HS) is a chronic skin disease.
 It can occur in one or multiple areas of your body.
 HS usually develops in your armpits, groin, and anal area.
 It causes long-term skin inflammation and can be painful.

 No one knows what causes HS.
 It is more common in women, African Americans, and people who have had acne.
 It usually starts after the teenage years.
 Treatments include antibiotics, anti-inflammatory medicines, and sometimes surgery.
-Losing weight and wearing loose clothing can help, too.
+Losing weight or wearing looser clothing may help some patients avoid skin irritation.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)